Top Reasons to Visit Savannah

 In 1733, one of Savannah’s founding fathers, General James Oglethorpe, laid out a city plan for what was then called the British Colony of Georgia.
 That original planned city grid is now Savannah’s Historic District, with an easy layout for touring Savannah, GA.

-You’ll find interesting attractions such as the First African Baptist Church, the Telfair Museums, the SCAD Museum of Art, the Gingerbread House and many historic landmarks.
+You’ll find interesting attractions such as the First African Baptist Church, the Telfair Museums, the SCAD Museum of Art, and many historic landmarks.

 Within easy walking distance are Savannah’s beautiful city squares, including Chatham Square and Chippewa Square, which has been made famous by the movie Forrest Gump.